-Development of a multifunctional device to mimic multicellular tissue interface
+Development of multifunctional devices to mimic complex tissue interface

 The platform aims to generate insights and treatment strategies in the following areas: 1) peripheral nerve injuries that result in sustained nerve damage due to motor vehicle accidents, combat trauma, as well as neoplastic, vascular, and compression disorders; 2) muscle atrophy associated with aging and loss of nerve innervation; 3) islet health for type 1 diabetes; 4) bone tissue engineering; and 5) personalized cancer treatment with patients’ own tumor cells.